magiruuvelvet/jimaku-editor/README.en.md

    The default value is 0 which means don't change the line spacing and use the font default.

    Negative values increase the line spacing.
 Useful when the line spacing is too compact.

+   Recommended value for "Noto Sans CJK" and "Source Han Sans": 27

  - `border-color`